Terms of Business

 You should be aware that in January 2007, the Fraud Act 2006 came into force.
 This provides that it is now a criminal offence and a breach of this act if a person dishonestly fails to disclose to another person, information which they have a legal duty to disclose and intends by failing to disclose this information to make a gain for himself or another or to cause loss to another or expose another person to a risk of loss.

-In addition to your obligation to give full and frank disclosure of your financial and personal circumstances, the Proceeds of Crime Act 2002 (“the Act”) creates a number of offences relating to the proceeds of crime which may make it a criminal offence for you to enter into a financial settlement with your husband/wife/partner if you know that any income, capital or property of whatever nature which you and/or your husband/wife/partner receives or retains as part of the settlement represents the proceeds of crime.
+In addition to your obligation to give full and frank disclosure of your financial and personal circumstances, the Criminal Finances Act 2017 Part I, Proceeds of Crime (“the Act”) creates a number of offences relating to the proceeds of crime which may make it a criminal offence for you to enter into a financial settlement with your husband/wife/partner if you know that any income, capital or property of whatever nature which you and/or your husband/wife/partner receives or retains as part of the settlement represents the proceeds of crime.
 The proceeds of crime include, for example, monies (however low in value) saved as a result of tax evasion or benefit fraud whether that money has been saved or spent.

 If any fee earners engaged in your case spend time in addressing issues arising for you from the Act, that time will be charged in the same manner as any other work undertaken in relation to your case.